 Albert returned to the United States on the S.S.
 Simon Bolivar which arrived in San Francisco on October 21, 1945.
 After he arrived, he was taken to Letterman General Hospital for additional medical treatment.

-He married Jacqueline Corbridge on September 17, 1946. and was finally discharged from the Army on February 20, 1947, The couple later lived in Stockton, California, and Layton, Utah.
+He married Jacqueline Corbridge on September 17, 1946. and was finally discharged from the Army on December 18, 1947, The couple later lived in Stockton, California, and Layton, Utah.
 He became the father of five children; four of whom died from congenital abnormalities.
 He worked at various car dealers as a salesman and manager and also sold real estate before retiring in 1980.
+At some point he and his wife moved to California.